RosettaCommons/documentation/stepwise-modeler.md

 • `do_prepacking` packs protein side-chains and RNA 2' hydroxyls, as well as any 5' or 3' phosphates that are hanging off RNA strands.
 By default, the packing allows virtualization of side-chains and RNA hydroxyls -- if there aren't enough contacts with those groups to define them, they are kept virtual (through bonuses in the `free_side_chain` and `free_2HOprime` terms).

-• `do_sampling` actually carries out the enumerative or stochastic sampling using the StepWiseConnectionSampler, which sets up a [SampleAndScreen|stepwise-sample-and-screen] (see below).
+• `do_sampling` actually carries out the enumerative or stochastic sampling using the StepWiseConnectionSampler, which sets up a [[SampleAndScreen|stepwise-sample-and-screen]].
 No minimizing occurs here, just a discrete grid search over backbone torsions or rigid-body DOFs.

 • `do_minimizing` takes the lowest energy pose(s) found in sampling, and carries out torsional minimization.
 How many poses to minimize is encoded in option `num_pose_minimize` (see [options/] below).